dov/giv/python/README.md

 # Description
-This directory contains some python packages for interactive with giv
+This directory contains some python packages for interactive use of giv

 # Contents